theupdateframework/pep-on-pypi-with-tuf/README.rst

 directories).
 Each top-level role will serve its responsibilities without exception.

-Figure 1 provides an overview of the roles available on PyPI, which includes the top-level roles and the roles delegated by *targets*.
+Figure 1 provides an overview of the roles available within PyPI, which includes the top-level roles and the roles delegated by *targets*.
 The figure also indicates the types of keys used to sign each role and which roles are trusted to sign for files available on PyPI.
 The next two sections cover the details of signing repository files and the types of keys used for each role.

 .. image:: figure1.png